Making-Sense-Info/Dvorak/README.md

 2. Change the name of the source DDI file in the script `dereference` (e.g. change `physicalInstance-test.xml` to `my-ddi-file.xml`).
 If desired, you also can change the name of the generated file in the script `ddi2vtl`
 3. Run both scripts `dereference` then `ddi2vtl` as mentionned in section "Get started"

+### Execution of generated VTL rules

+The execution of generated VTL rules is out of the scope of this repository.
+As an example of a VTL engine, see the [Trevas Java engine](https://github.com/InseeFr/Trevas) available in Open Source.

 ## References

 This work has been the subject of two presentations at international conferences: